You are viewing a story from harrypotterfanfiction.com

 “Hey, we’re Ravenclaws, remember?”

 Albus blushed.
-He hadn’t realised he already thought of Gryffindor as his house, but he’d been seeing James in red and gold for the past two years and Victoire, Dominique, Louis and Lucy even before that and his mum and dad still took an interest in Gryffindor’s Quidditch team.
+He hadn’t realised he already thought of Gryffindor as his house, but he’d been seeing James in red and gold for the past two years and Victoire, Dominique, Louis and Teddy even before that and his mum and dad still took an interest in Gryffindor’s Quidditch team.
 It would be weird to start thinking of blue and bronze as his house colours.

 Rose was already seated at the Ravenclaw table and he took a seat beside her thankfully.
-He’d have hated if they were separated.
+He’d have hated it if they were separated.

 “We get our timetables after breakfast,” she told him.
 “I’m looking forward to seeing them, aren’t you?”